The Hope Institute

 -

-Additionally, we can provide supervision by a hip-hop artist with experience in teaching songwriting to children and adolescents.
-Similar to the traditional workshop, we can provide onsite training of your “hope providers”.
+Additionally, we may be able to provide additional supervision by a hip-hop artist with experience in teaching songwriting to children and adolescents.

-Onsite Workshop Delivery.
-When feasible, we may negotiate onsite delivery of the workshop in a condensed format such as a long weekend, or if a client is local, a six week, 15-hour experience, bracketed by 30-minute pre and post-assessments, and coordination of a performance.
-We can also provide a final report.
+When it feasible, we may negotiate onsite delivery of the workshop in a condensed format such as a long weekend, or if a client is local, a five-week, ten-hour format, bracketed by 30 minute, pre and post-assessments.
+We would also provide a final report.

 Potential Applications at the Group Level